Where To Stay In George Town When You Visit Penang

 The location at the center of Penang Heritage Zone and Beach Street financial hub makes it one of Penang’s most notable shopping venues for sarees among locals and tourists.

-Little India is famous for a banana rice meal, the epitome of Malaysian Indian cuisine.
-The place becomes lively during festival times like Deepavali, Christmas, and Thaipusam.
+Little India is famous for its banana rice meal, the epitome of Malaysian Indian cuisine.
+The place becomes lively during festivals like Deepavali, Christmas, and Thaipusam.

 St. George’s Anglican Church (c.
 1817)